Tanmay000009/Identity-Reconciliation/README.md

 - Docker (optional)
 - Docker Compose (optional)

+### Deployment

+Application is deployed on EC2 instance and can be accessed at http://3.110.172.56

 ### Running Server Locally

 1. Make sure you have Node.js installed on your system.